Get the latest price?

 Zirconia (ZrO₂)

 Zirconia is known for its high ceramic density (~6.0 g/cm³) and thermal stability, and is one of the toughest ceramic materials available.
 It features low thermal conductivity of ceramics (2–3 W/m·K) and relatively high ceramic thermal expansion (~10 ×10⁻⁶/K).
 This makes it ideal for components requiring impact resistance and strength, such as valve parts, grinding media, and medical implants.
-Mascera offers stabilized zirconia with excellent surface finish and consistency for industrial and medical use.

 Silicon Nitride (Si₃N₄)

 Silicon nitride excels in thermal shock resistance, enabled by its low ceramic thermal expansion (~3–3.2 ×10⁻⁶/K), moderate thermal conductivity of ceramics (15–20 W/m·K), and lightweight ceramic density (~3.2 g/cm³).
 These features make it well-suited for applications demanding both strength and low weight, including engine parts, turbocharger rotors, and semiconductor handling tools.
-Mascera produces dense sintered silicon nitride components optimized for thermal cycling environments.

 Boron Nitride (BN)

 Boron nitride is a lightweight ceramic with excellent thermal stability and electrical insulation.
 It exhibits low ceramic thermal expansion (1–3 ×10⁻⁶/K), moderate to high thermal conductivity of ceramics (35–85 W/m·K, depending on grade), and very low ceramic density (1.6–2.3 g/cm³).
 This makes it ideal for molten metal handling, plasma systems, and electrical insulation.
-Mascera supplies hot-pressed BN ceramics customized for non-wetting, heat-resistant applications.

 Silicon Carbide (SiC)

 Silicon carbide combines high thermal conductivity of ceramics (90–110 W/m·K) with medium ceramic thermal expansion (~4 ×10⁻⁶/K) and low ceramic density (~3.1 g/cm³).
 This combination provides excellent heat transfer and dimensional stability, making it suitable for heat exchangers, kiln furniture, and seals in corrosive conditions.
-Mascera offers pressureless sintered SiC with excellent dimensional control and chemical resistance.

 Aluminum Nitride (AlN)

-With their distinct ceramic physical properties, technical ceramic materials are indispensable across high-tech industries.
+With their distinct ceramic physical properties, technical ceramic components are indispensable across high-tech industries.
 Whether it’s maintaining dimensional accuracy in high-temperature environments through low ceramic thermal expansion, achieving efficient heat dissipation via optimized thermal conductivity of ceramics, or reducing system weight with tailored ceramic density, ceramics offer the performance modern engineering demands.

 Get the latest price?
 We'll respond as soon as possible(within 12 hours)